 eIDAS 2.0 will mandate that Member States accept eIDs — however, it’s not expected they become widespread for a number of years.

-Via nationally accredited schemes (for example: PVID in France)
+Via nationally accredited schemes

+Examples include PVID in France and the SEPBLAC Certification in Spain.
 These schemes are unique to each Member State, and so create additional complexity for businesses operating across borders.

 By requesting an eIDAS qualified electronic signature